 A major field of study is required to be nominated and twothirds of the 36 credits required for the degree must be taken in that major field.
-(Examples of major fields are heat engines, fluid mechanics, solar energy, etc. Consult School Advisers for further details.)
+(Examples of major fields are heat engines, fluid mechanics and solar energy.
+Consult School Advisers for further details.)